TomSpencerLondon/OCP-Knowledge-Base-Pure-Java/src/com/codurance/ocpstudyguide/Chapter7.md

 F. The code does not compile.

 Answer: B, C, E
+❌ Incorrect answer - B, D, E
+Java is pass by value -
+B is correct s1 = s1
+D is correct - s2 = s2b - b.append does affect the caller.
+E is correct as a is returned from work(s1, s2) - this is pass by value example

 18. Which of the following will compile when independently inserted in the following code?
 (Choose all that apply.)